Stiphodon atropurpureus: Description

 S. atropurpureus has a fusiform body.
-It measures between 20 and 50 millimeters.
-The two dorsal fins have seven spines in the front and nine soft dorsal spines in the back.
+It measures between 20 and 50 millimeters in length.
+Its two dorsal fins have seven spines in the front and nine soft dorsal spines in the back.
 The visual characteristics are similar to other Stiphodon species with which it shares habitat, making identification difficult without detailed anatomical study or genetic testing.

-Males display a spectrum of metallic lustre that range from green to blue to purple.
-This iridescence is most noticeable when the fish are engaged in behaviors such as mating displays or defending their territory.
+Males feature a spectrum of metallic lustre, whose colouration ranges from green to blue to purple.
+This iridescence is most noticeable during mating displays or territorial behaviour.
 The male's first dorsal fin lacks elongation and a fibrous texture, but features a distinctive narrow red border, enhancing its visual appeal to other fish and playing a critical role during social interactions.

-Females are lighter in coloration compared to the males, exhibiting sexual dimorphism.
-Typically, their bodies are white or a light pastel hue and are marked by two clear transverse lines that run across their bodies.
-These lines provide them with a protective advantage by reducing their visibility to predators.
+Females are paler in colouration compared to the males, typically white or pastel, with two clear transverse lines and exhibiting sexual dimorphism.
+This appearance is believed to cloud their visibility, thereby reducing predation risks.

-The developmental journey from juvenile to adulthood is marked by significant changes, particularly in coloration.
-Juveniles start with more muted tones, which gradually develop into the vibrant colours seen in adults.
-This progression is especially pronounced in males, as the intense coloration gained in adulthood plays a vital role in their social interactions and reproductive success.
+Juveniles start with muted colouration, gradually developing the vibrant hues seen in adults.
+This progression is especially pronounced in males, where adult colouration has a role in social behaviour and reproductive success.